opendataby/website/README.md

 Go to `/admin/config/regional/translate/translate`, edit the strings using a configuration form, save and export all the translations via `/admin/config/regional/translate/export`.

-Again, before editing, saving and exporting or making any changes make sure you'e pulled the recent version of the codebase from Git and ran `phing drupal:config:import-translations`, OR (if you prefer the UI), import the .po files using the "Import" tab.
+Again, before editing, saving and exporting or making any changes make sure you'e pulled the recent version of the codebase from Git and ran `.bin/phing drupal:config:import-translations`, OR (if you prefer the UI), import the .po files using the "Import" tab.

 Whatever method you use just remember - get the most recent version of the stuff you what to change from Git first and import it to Drupal.